jmespath-community/jmespath.spec/jep-012-01-raw-string-literals.md

 ```

-* An escaped single quote, representing the seven-character string “foo'bar”`:
+* A raw string literal with an escaped single quote, representing the seven-character string “foo'bar”`:

 ```
 'foo\'bar'
 ```

-* An escaped backslash character, representing the seven-character string “foo\bar”:
+* A raw string literal with an escaped backslash character, representing the seven-character string “foo\bar”:

 ```
 'foo\\bar'